ualibweb/ua-folio-docs/docs/mod-calendar-2.0-tech-council/permissions/README.md

 With this structure, both frontend and backend have permissions structures that follow a standard CRUD format with inheritance that is straightforward and non-confusing, with the added benefit of an extra layer of abstraction.
 Additionally, problematic `.all` permissions were removed.

+Note that the specific endpoints in the image above have been replaced with new endpoints.
+However, the permissions still apply as indicated following the CRUD pattern.